MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 #### Contoso dashboard

-When you go to the Contoso app within MS Teams, you first arrive at the dashboard page.
-This page provides at a glance information about texts that haven’t been handed-in yet, that still 4 need to be corrected and the ones that are corrected already and of which the feedback can be sent to the student.
+When you go to the Contoso app within Microsoft Teams, you first arrive at the dashboard page.
+This page provides at a glance information about texts that haven’t been handed-in yet, that still need to be corrected and the ones that are corrected already and of which the feedback can be sent to the student.

 In the **Assignments** section, it shows the assignments that are currently active and by clicking on the green button underneath that it's possible to create a new assignment in Contoso (that is through the needless integration also immediately visible in Microsoft Teams when created).
-Also, you can select a period and group or class here.
+You can also select a period and group or class here.

 #### Classes

-Through the integration of Contoso within MS Teams, it's possible to make a group or class within Teams, which is afterwards also created within Contoso (within Teams) automatically.
+Through the integration of Contoso within Microsoft Teams, it's possible to make a group or class within Teams, which is afterwards also created within Contoso (within Teams) automatically.
 See in the image below, the creation of ‘Lizzy’s trial class’.

 :::image type="content" source="../../../../assets/images/store-detail-page/edu-sample-class.png" alt-text="Education sample shows trial class":::